luispedro/metarabbit/draft-cyprus.rst

 area to go look for a better life in America.
 However, nowadays, it'd be difficult to understand why.
 Luxembourg is the richest state in the EU, and one of the places that feels more American to me [#]_.
 It is not the poor, subsistence-farming, harsh winters place your ancestors fled.
-In fact, visiting Luxembourg is not visiting the place your ancestors left, it is visiting a completely different place that is at the same location [#]_.
+Visiting Luxembourg is not visiting the place your ancestors left, it is visiting a completely different place that is at the same location [#]_.